-- After the third class of the Fall 2021 semester: No refunds will be granted.
+- After the second class of the semester: No refunds will be granted.
 A credit for the remaining classes in the semester (minus the take home materials and processing fee) may be granted for future semesters of South Florida Music (SFM).
 A credit may only be granted for the weeks following communication with the SFM office.
 Credits will not be granted during the final three weeks of any SFM semester.

 Babies through Piano Year 2: Based on availability, make up classes for full-semester enrollments may be offered in the form of a curricular-level appropriate recording or attendance of an in-person class pre-scheduled with the South Florida Music office.
 In-person make ups may be limited due to class size limits and will be confirmed on a first come, first served basis with no more than 4 make ups (combination of in-person or recorded) during the Fall 21 semester.
 No make up classes will be allowed in the final week of the semester.
 Please be advised that it is the parent’s responsibility to contact the office via email (email@example.com) before or after your absence to obtain options.

 Piano 3 and 4: Because there is only one section of these piano levels offered during the Summer 22 semester, the SFM resource page contains the needed information to master the planned curriculum.If additional support is needed, please contact your instructor about arranging a private lesson for an additional fee.

 - Early registration for subsequent semesters.